dutraneto/big-bang-shop-desafio-frontend/README.md

-# Big Bang - Desafio Frontend
+# BigBang Shop E-commerce - Frontend

 Front-end Development (This test is still on development.
 It will be finished soon 😅).